Las Vegas marks 3rd year since deadliest US mass shooting

 The ceremony drew perhaps 200 survivors, friends and elected officials.
 Plans to host no more than 50 people expanded on Tuesday to allow up to 250 when the governor, a Democrat, relaxed some statewide COVID-19 pandemic crowd restrictions.

-Authorities said more than 850 people were injured in the attack by a lone shooter firing from upper-floor windows of the Mandalay Bay resort into an outdoor concert crowd of 22,000 below.
+Authorities said more than 850 people were injured in the attack by a lone shooter firing from upper-floor windows of the Mandalay Bay resort into an outdoor crowd of 22,000 attending the Route 91 Harvest Festival.
 Police later said 413 of the injured suffered bullet or shrapnel wounds, others were injured fleeing the concert venue.

 Clark County Sheriff Joe Lombardo announced Thursday he was raising the department’s death toll from the shooting to 60.
 He drew local criticism in recent weeks for refusing to increase the number despite coroners’ rulings that two women died during the past year of wounds received three years ago.